 Queries are used by agents to obtain information about the state of the environment.
 Queries read, filter or aggregate but do not change the state of any environment objects.
-In contrast to sensors, queries are invoked by the agents (or, typically, by activities)3.
+In contrast to sensors, queries are invoked by the agents (or, typically, by activities)2.
 Although not strictly necessary - calls to queries could be replaced with direct calls to respective environment objects - queries improve encapsulation by providing a layer that hides environment's internal implementation from agents.

-For example, given an agent identifier, the AgentPosition query returns the position of the agent as the identifier of the transport network node on which the agent is located.
-The list of queries implemented in the framework is given in Table V.
+For example, given an agent identifier, the AgentPosition query returns the position of the

-3Queries can therefore be viewed as information pull requests, while sensors correspond to information push requests.
+2Queries can therefore be viewed as information pull requests, while sensors correspond to information push requests.